ampawar30/chatApp/README.md

 This Will Work If One Host 'A' Is Within Range Of 'B' And B is Within Range Of 'C' then A can Send Message To C directly

+Other >.c
+1:Programs Are for Creating Adhoc Network
+2:Finding Online status of Nodes(Both ways i.e using ARP_SCAN and My own created Scanner)